ProxiBlue/vagrant_m2_vuestorefront/readme.md

         * redis host: ```redis```
         * elasticsearch host: ```elasticsearch```
         * vue storefront api host: ```vueapi```
-        * magento host: ```magento.<YOUR DOMAIN>``` (you must use teh FQDN for magento, else magento will redirect)
+        * magento host: ```magento.<YOUR DOMAIN>``` (you must use the FQDN for magento, else magento will redirect)
         * vuew storefront : ```vuestorefront```
 * bring the entire environment down, then back up: ```exit``` && ```vagrant halt``` && ```vagrant up```
-* wait a moment for vuestorefront to start. you can follow the progress using : ```docker logs -f vuestorefront``` (NOTE: this is also the best way to debug, as you will get pointed errors noted inteh console.
+* wait a moment for vuestorefront to start. you can follow the progress using : ```docker logs -f vuestorefront``` (NOTE: this is also the best way to debug, as you will get pointed errors noted inthe console.
 Example, connection errors)

 Done, you should be able to browse to vuewstorefront using: http://vuestorefront:3000